 In addition under The Social Security Administration Act 1992 (as amended) the council is also able in certain circumstances to administer a Formal Caution.
 This is not recordable with the Police National Computer but is recorded on a Benefits Database and can be taken into account should that person commit a further offence in the future.

-The referral of cases by the Benefits Section is a vital source of information to the Investigations Team and forms the largest proportion of the workload.
-The Investigations team relies heavily on the quality and quantity of these referrals in order that they have the opportunity to effectively investigate allegations and protect the public funds involved in the payment of benefits.
+New Forest District Council considers tackling fraud very important.
+The referral of cases by the Benefits Team is a vital source of information to an investigation.
+The investigations relies heavily on the quality and quantity of these referrals in order to effectively investigate allegations and protect the public funds involved in the payment of benefits.
 A referral to the Team will be made as soon as suspicion is aroused.